-- Download and complete the Windscript Cover Letter Form from our website (www.skwriter.com) and attach it to your email along with your poetry and/or prose pieces.
-Fill it out completely or your submission will not be accepted. - Your Windscript Cover Letter Form can be in the following formats: PDF, Word doc, or docx formats.
+- Download and complete the Windscript Cover Letter Form from our website and attach it to your email along with your poetry and/or prose pieces.
+Fill it out completely or your submission will not be accepted. - Your Windscript Cover Letter Form can be emailed to us in the following formats: PDF, Word doc, or docx formats.
 Please do not submit links (like from Google Docs) to your Windscript Cover Letter Form.
-For security reasons, links will not be clicked. - Your Windscript Cover Letter Form should be named "First Name Last Name cover letter"
+For security reasons, links will not be clicked on. - Your Windscript Cover Letter Form should be named "First Name Last Name cover letter". - 2) Each submission properly formatted: - Do not put more than one poem or prose piece on a page.
+Each piece of writing should be its own document.
+Your file names must be as follows: Windscript_title_genre (example: Windscript_The Raven_Poetry).